-Biologists from the lamprey and steelhead radio telemetry projects will collaborate on tracking efforts, routine site check-ups, and weekly data downloads.
-Raw data will be imported into a telemetry database where data quality control and baseline analysis will be used to check receiver records for known tags released, noise records, and data summaries.
-Radio telemetry experts with NOAA Fisheries will be contracted to perform all tasks associated with database management.
-Any problems and malfunctions of the receivers will be immediately reported to the individuals scheduled for fixed site maintenance operations.
-A summary of unique fish detections from fixed site locations will be provided weekly to field crews in order to assist and guide mobile tracking efforts throughout the monitoring season.
-Mobile tracking surveys will be used to monitor fish movement and holding patterns between fixed site locations, and to identify individual spawning locations.
+Biologists from the lamprey and steelhead radio telemetry projects collaborated on tracking efforts, routine site check-ups, and weekly data downloads.
+Raw data were imported into a telemetry database where data quality control and baseline analysis were used to check receiver records for known tags released, noise records, and data summaries.
+Radio telemetry experts with NOAA Fisheries were contracted to perform all tasks associated with database management.
+Any problems and malfunctions of the receivers were immediately reported to the individuals scheduled for fixed site maintenance operations.
+A summary of unique fish detections from fixed site locations was provided weekly to field crews in order to assist and guide mobile tracking efforts throughout the monitoring season.
+Mobile tracking surveys were used to monitor fish movement and holding patterns between fixed site locations, and to identify individual spawning locations.

-Use of Telemetry Study for assessing long-term usage of remote instream PIT-tag detection arrays
+Use of Telemetry Study for assessing long-term usage of remote instream PITtag detection arrays and Genetic Stock Identification (GSI)

-One of the objectives of the radio telemetry study is to assess the efficacy of using remote instream PIT-tag detection arrays for estimating population-specific spawner abundance for the indefinite future.
-The number of unique PIT-tags detected on instream arrays will be used to apportion the total Yakima River steelhead count (enumerated at Prosser Dam, RKM 75.6) into spawner escapement estimates for each of the four individual steelhead populations.
-Similar to the radio telemetry study methods, the base algorithms will expand the number of unique PIT-tags detected from instream arrays using the sampling and tagging percentage of the total steelhead run enumerated at Prosser Dam.
-Independent spawner abundance estimates from instream PIT-arrays will be compared to those generated from the radio telemetry study to determine precision and accuracy for three consecutive years.
+One of the objectives of the radio telemetry study is to assess the efficacy of using remote instream PIT-tag detection arrays and/or GSI for estimating population-specific spawner abundance for the long-term status and trends monitoring of Yakima River steelhead.
+The level of concordance and precision among methods used to generate abundances were compared for 3 consecutive years.

+Instream PIT-tag detection arrays- The number of unique PIT-tags detected on instream arrays were used to estimate spawner escapement for two of the four Yakima steelhead populations, including Satus Creek and Toppenish Creek.
+Similar to the radio telemetry methods, the number of unique PIT-tags detected on instream arrays were expanded by using the sampling and tagging percentage of the total steelhead run enumerated at Prosser Dam.

-The remote instream-PIT-detection arrays were installed below the known spawning distributions of the Satus and Toppenish Cr. populations.
-These monitoring sites are situated on the lower extremities of Satus Cr (Rkm 4.75) and Toppenish Cr (Rkm 1.70), just upstream from their respective confluences with the Yakima River (Figure 5).
+The remote instream-PIT-detection arrays were installed below the known spawning distributions of the Satus and Toppenish Creek populations.
+These monitoring sites are situated on the lower extremities of Satus Cr (Rkm 4.75) and Toppenish Cr (Rkm 1.70), just upstream from their respective confluences with the Yakima River (Figure 6).